-For certain well-defined services (for example, a simple business incorporation), we will quote a fixed fee.
-It is our policy not to accept representation on a fixed fee basis except in such defined service areas or pursuant to a special arrangement tailored to the needs of a particular client.
+For well-defined services (for example, a simple business incorporation), we will consider quoting a fixed fee.
 In those situations, the fixed fee arrangement will be expressed in a letter, setting forth both the amount of the fee and the scope of the services to be provided.

 Varnum encourages discussion with our clients about legal fees and billing arrangements.
 Unnecessary misunderstandings can result from a lack of clear communication on these sensitive matters.
 We would expect to have candid discussions regarding fees and billing arrangements with you at the beginning of our relationship.

 In addition to our fees and other charges, we will bill you, without any mark-up, for any out-of-pocket expenses which we incur on your behalf.
 Examples of costs in this category may include filing fees, court costs, mileage and third-party carrier or overnight delivery service.
-We may ask that you pay any sizeable third-party costs or expenses, such as expert or consultant fees.
+We may ask that you pay directly any third-party costs or expenses, such as expert or consultant fees.

 BILLING ARRANGEMENTS AND TERMS OF PAYMENTS